Azure/Databricks360/iac-adb-360/README.md

 2.1.2 add the pipeline found under /iac-adb-360/pipelines/azure/deploy-iac.yml as a pipeline in ADO.
 Make sure to use your Github repo as the source, choose existing yaml pipeline from 'dev' branch with the filename /iac-adb-360/pipelines/azure/deploy-iac.yml

-2.1.3 edit the config yaml files found in /iac-adb-360/pipelines/azure/configdev.yml and configprd.yml to reflect the correct Resource Group name, location and the group object id's for the kvadmins as well as the kvsecretreaders.
-This groups are added as keyvault admins and keyvault secret readers in the key vault, which is going to be automatically deployed by the pipeline.
-So if not already done so, you'll have to create two groups p.ex. kvadmins and kvsecretreaders in Microsoft Entra ID, retrieve the OIDs and edit them in the two files accordingly.
-After you edit this files, they need to be updated in the repo.
-So if you were working locally, you'll have to commit and push to the repo.(make sure you are on the 'dev' branch)
+2.1.3 edit the config yaml files found in /iac-adb-360/pipelines/azure/configdev.yml and configprd.yml to reflect the correct Resource Group name and location.

 2.2. run the pipeline